 - ½ cup celery diced

-- 14 ounces diced tomatoes canned or fresh tomatoes
+- 14 ounces canned tomatoes diced.
+May substitute fresh tomatoes.

 - 4 tablespoons butter